raimuucka/ArduinoSTM32wiki/Using-a-generic-stm32-board-on-linux-with-Maple-bootloader.md

 There should be a more up to date version of the upload_router included with the latest code, but the version below will let you see how this works.

 The upload_router script relies on lsusb, dfu-util so if those dependencies are not installed on your system, install them first.

-You also need to compile the usb-reset 'c' program ('c' code is below the bash script on this wiki page).

 ```
 #!/bin/bash